niko1499/Lidar_Utility/README.md

 A number of ROS nodes that subscribe to PointCloud2 topics filter it and republish it to another ROS topic.
 Each one has a default topic and the ability to change the topics via parameters specified after rosrun or in a launch file.
 -	/src/detectives:
 A number of nodes that subscribe to ROS PointCloud2 topics interpret it in a in a viraty of ways such as detecting the road or an objects location/type and then publish the data for visuilization or to be used my other more advanced nodes.
+- 	src/lidar_utility_msgs:
+Files defining custom message types.
+Used to send settings to nodes all sub-nodes and metadata between worker nodes.
 -	/src/SLAM:
 Put slam here when implemented.
 -	/src/master_launcher: